 - Parsley—fresh is best or you can use dried.
 Always use 1/3 the amount of dried herbs when a recipe calls for fresh herbs.

-- Garlic—is there such thing as too much garlic?
+- Garlic—is there such a thing as too much garlic?
 You’ll need a whole minced tablespoon for the meatballs.

 Cumin—an essential Greek (and global) spice.